-Frying means to cook food in fat, for example butter, tallow or drippings etc. But that’s not all of it; the fat has to be heated to a certain degree depending on the kind of frying we choose.
+Frying means to cook food in fat, for example, butter, tallow or drippings, etc. But that’s not all of it; the fat has to be heated to a certain degree depending on the kind of frying we choose.

-Depending on the amount of fat used or the time required frying is further classified into the following types:
+Depending on the amount of fat used or the time required, frying is further classified into the following types:

-- Deep Frying / Immersion Frying
+- Deep frying / Immersion frying

 The food items are cut into small pieces and are fried in a very small amount of fat followed by constant stirring.
 The temperature is kept very high and the frying is done for only a few minutes.

-Pan frying is also done in a skillet but the temperature doesn’t have to be as high as in stir frying.
+Pan-frying is also done in a skillet but the temperature doesn’t have to be as high as in stir-frying.
 Food is cooked in a very small amount of fat.
-Chicken and fried eggs are examples of pan frying.
+Chicken and fried eggs are examples of pan-frying.

-Deep Frying / Immersion Frying
+3. Deep Frying / Immersion Frying

 Deep frying is also known as immersion frying mainly because in this method, the food is completely immersed in the fat.

 Just as the seal is formed on the outside, the moisture inside the food turns into steam which cooks it from inside.
 It’s like a two-way road, the steam is preventing the oil from entering the food and the oil is preventing the steam from leaving the food.

 Any temperature below this will cause the oil to merge with the food; any temperature above this will burn the food as well as the nutrition inside it.
-Therefore, you have to be very careful with selecting a proper temperature.
+Therefore, you have to be very careful about selecting the proper temperature.

 Deep frying is generally not considered to be a healthy cooking technique mainly because it adds an extra amount of calories and fats to your diet.
 Especially the deep-fried food of the restaurants is unsafe and unhealthy to eat.

 However, deep-frying at home doesn’t necessarily have to be unhealthy and unsafe, provided that you take the following guidelines:

-Selecting The Best Oil For Deep Frying
+How To Choose The Best Oil for Deep Frying

 When selecting oil for deep-frying, we should consider the following things.

-Smoke point is the temperature at which the oil starts to burn.
+The smoke point is the temperature at which the oil starts to burn.
 While choosing oil for deep-frying, we should keep in mind the smoke point of different oils and choose the oil that has a higher smoke point.

 Another important point to keep in mind is the stability of oil which largely depends on the kinds of fats present in the oil.
-Saturated and monounsaturated fats are the good kind of fats while poly unsaturated and trans-fats are harmful kinds.
+Saturated and monounsaturated fats are the good kind of fats while polyunsaturated and trans-fats are harmful kinds.

 The Best Oil for Deep Frying: Coconut Oil

-It the has been ranked as the world’s best oil for deep frying as it does not lose its quality even after hours of heating.
+It has been ranked as the world’s best oil for deep frying as it does not lose its quality even after hours of heating.

 The fat-burning characteristics of the oil are remarkable, and it is often a part of a healthy loss-weight diet.
 Also, coconut oil can help you to boost your immune system – again thanks to its fatty acids, or more precisely to one of their derivative monolaurin.

 It is known for its anti-bacterial properties and can fight many pathogens.
 Because of that, the oil is used in many therapeutic drugs for treating various infections and other diseases.

 On top of that, coconut oil can and should be included in your beauty routine.
-It can be used for both skin and hair as a moisturize that helps to achieve a healthy look.
+It can be used for both skin and hair as a moisturizer that helps to achieve a healthy look.
 It helps to smooth wrinkles and repair damaged hair.

 Coconut oil is such a great oil to have at home!

-Other Options For Deep Frying Oil
+Other Best Options For Deep Frying Oil

 Naturally fed animals lack in polyunsaturated fats which is a good thing and these fats can be used for deep-frying.
 But those animals that are artificially fed i.e. from grains or synthetic animal food have a lot of polyunsaturated fats; such animal fats should not be used.

 The reason behind its high smoke point is the excessive amount of monounsaturated fats.
 The only problem with this oil is that it loses its flavor and fragrance when heated.

-It has a high smoke point and lesser amount of polyunsaturated fats.
+It has a high smoke point and a lesser amount of polyunsaturated fats.
 Avocado oil is a perfect choice for high heat cooking.

-Oils That Should Never Be Used For Deep Frying
+Oils That Should Never Be Used for Deep Frying

 When planning to cook a delicious fired dish, stay away from these kinds of oil:

 Peanut oil has a smoking point of about 446°F which makes it quite popular for deep-frying techniques.
-One more plus point of peanut oil is its neutral flavor i.e. it neither absorbs the flavor or fragrance of the food, nor does it have a flavor of its own.
+One more plus point of peanut oil is its neutral flavor i.e. it neither absorbs the flavor or fragrance of the food nor does it have a flavor of its own.

-- Palm oil: Palm oil is also neutral in taste and is mainly composed of monounsaturated and saturated fats.
+Palm oil is also neutral in taste and is mainly composed of monounsaturated and saturated fats.
 But there are some health concerns and voices being raised against its use in deep frying.

 Vegetable fats should never be used for deep frying mainly because they are high in polyunsaturated fats as well as trans-fats which are very toxic and harmful for the heart.

-How To Make a Healthy Deep-Fried Dish
+How To Make A Healthy Deep-Fried Dish

 It’s almost impossible to find a restaurant that provides such food.
 What you can do is make the food at home.
 We would suggest that you: